-Impact factors are introduced to amplify the effect of dynamic loading such as vehicular load to enhance the magnitude of load.
+Impact factors are introduced to amplify the effect of dynamic loading such as vehicular load to enhance the magnitude of the load.

 Generally, the impact factors are applied as a fraction of dead load.
 For the case of India, the value and